By Train to FukuokaHiroshima

 I arrived just after mid-day, so I'll need to wait a little while before checking in.
 I can hang out in the common room.
 Catch up on my planning, chat with fellow travelers, and bond with the dog.

 My bed was ¥3,100 per night, I would be here for three nights.
-I was taking my time, not doing a series of frantic one-night stops across the country, moving on every morning.
+I was taking my time, not doing a series of frantic one-night stops across the country and moving on every morning.

 Some of these are labeled in katakana or hiragana, so you could pronounce them.
 "Move", "bidet", and "massage" are phonetically spelled in katakana, although I wouldn't be 100% certain of my guesses as to meaning.